 ABOUT THE ARTIST: Wilson is an Austin-raised photographer and cinematographer.
 Much of her work has focused on communities in crisis.
 Through portraiture and documentary storytelling, she's been fortunate to tell multi-faceted visual stories of disparate communities.
 From blind teens at the Texas School for the Blind, to a town reeling from a brutal murder; from victims of the Bastrop fires, survivors of the UT Tower shooting, to teenage girls at rock n’ roll camp, paleontologists in West Texas, and even an enclave of Central Texas nudists, her work finds the connections through community.
 She seeks to honor individuals and to explore our greater shared humanity.
 Wilson states, "This work is a privilege."

 ABOUT THE PROJECT: In Spring 2020, Austin Mayor Adler’s shelter-in-place order called for citizens to self-isolate, all citizens except those doing specific, identified essential work.
 Many of these workers are women who risk their own safety and health to support the immediate needs of the community.
-In return we must also support them.
-Wilson will call for nominations from the Austin community, encouraging nominations of ALL women including gender-fluid/non-binary and trans women essential workers.
-Family, friends, and coworkers are invited to submit a description and photo of their loved one in essential service.
-Selected submissions will be photographed, and their images used to promote the idea that these women protect and serve our community, and in turn we need to wear masks to protect them.
-The Call to Nominate ended on January 15, 2021.
+In return we must also support and celebrate them.
+Wilson called for nominations from the Austin community, encouraging nominations of ALL women including gender-fluid/non-binary and trans women essential workers.
+Family, friends, and coworkers were invited to submit a description and photo of their loved one in essential service.
+Selected nominees have been photographed and their images turned into larger-than-life wheat pasted portaits on buildings across Austin.